JianJiaT/tp/docs/DeveloperGuide.md

 3. The event and expense objects are retrieved based on the indexes
 4. If the expense already exists in the event, a feedback message is returned to the user
 5. The original owning event of the expense is retrieved
-6. If the expense has an owning event, the expense is removed from the owning event
+6. If the expense has an owning event, the expense is removed from the owning event.
+Note that this owning event is different from the event the expense is being added to, else the command execution would have been terminated in step 4
 7. The expense is added to the new event, and its owning event is updated

 ## Product scope